IKMLab/studycat_ml/README.md

-# Studycat Machine Learning Challenge
+# Studycat Learning from Gameplay Data Challenge

 To get started, place the data file `data.json` in the root folder of this project.

-Check out the notebooks `Data Exploration` and `Baseline Models` to get started.
-For a challenge check out `Bayesian Modeling`.
+Check out the notebooks `Data Introduction` and `Baselines` for a quick reference.
+For a challenge check out `Bayesian Modeling` (to be added soon).

 We look forward to your insights into our data!